kieranjol/IFIscripts/README.md

 * Usage for one directory - `sipcreator.py -i /path/to/directory_name -o /path/to/output_folder`
 * Usage for more than one directory - `sipcreator.py -i /path/to/directory_name1 /path/to/directory_name2 -o /path/to/output_folder`
 * Run `sipcreator.py -h` for all options.

+## PREMIS ##

+### premisobjects.py ###
+* Creates a somewhat PREMIS compliant CSV file describing objects in a package.
+A seperate script will need to be written in order to transform these CSV files into XML.
+* As the flat CSV structure prevents maintaining some of the complex relationships between units, some semantic units have been merged, for example:`relationship_structural_includes` is really a combination of the `relationshipType` and `relationshipSubType` units, which each have the values: `Structural` and `Includes` respectively.
+* Assumptions for now: representation UUID already exists as part of the SIP/AIP folder structure.
+Find a way to supply this, probably via argparse.
+* For more information, run `pydoc premisobjects `
+* Usage: `premiscsv.py path/to/SIP path/to/manifest.md5`

+### premiscsv.py ###
+* Extracts preservation events from an IFI plain text log file and converts to a CSV using the PREMIS data dictionary.
+* For more information, run `pydoc premiscsv`
+* Usage: - `premiscsv.py path/to/logfile.log`

 ## Transcodes ##